Date Published: 14 July 2021

 People who live in Rutland are being encouraged to take part in the County’s latest annual canvass, to make sure they can vote in future elections.

-The annual canvass is held between July and December each year and helps Rutland County Council to update the local electoral register by identifying anyone who is missing from the list.
-Those who are not named can then be offered the chance to complete a registration process.
+The annual canvass is held between July and December each year and helps Rutland County Council to update the Local Electoral Register.
+The Register is important as it ensures that people are able to vote in elections and if people are not on the Register it can affect the ability to access credit.
+Those who are not registered can then be offered the chance to complete the registration process.

 People who have moved home recently are particularly encouraged to look out for the voter registration messages and check who is registered to vote at their new address.
 Research by the Electoral Commission indicates that recent home movers are far less likely to be registered than those who have lived at the same address for a long time.

-If you do receive an email about the canvass it will only come from the following secure email address: email@example.com
+If you have received an email about the canvass it will only be valid if it has come from the following secure email address: email@example.com